-For many businesses, understanding a customer’s wants and needs can be a challenging undertaking.
+For many businesses, understanding a customer’s wants and needs can be challenging.
 In fact, it’s a common obstacle businesses face when attempting to enhance the overall experience.

-However, with the proper tools in place and the right guidance, understanding customers can be easier than you think.
+With the proper tools in place and the right guidance, however, understanding customers can be easier than you think.

-Customer surveys, for instance, are a massive tool that can provide both customer insight as well as an understanding of business operations.
+Customer surveys, for instance, are a massive tool that provides both customer insight as well as an understanding of business operations.
 They’re a remarkable instrument that can help you stay ahead of the trend curve and keep customers coming back.

 In this blog, we’re sharing our best practices for building fortified customer surveys.
-Starting with the fundamentals, we’re taking a look at how you can format a customer survey to engage customers and elicit the greatest number of responses.
+Starting with the fundamentals, we’re taking a look at how you can format your survey to engage customers and improve the number of responses.

 When it comes to building out your customer survey, format with intent.
-Ensure you have a smooth flow of questions that correlate with each other.
+Ensure you have a smooth flow of questions that tell a story and draw out the most insight.
 As a best practice, start with simple questions such as name and/or location and ease into more difficult or time-consuming questions later on.
 The key is to not overwhelm the customer at first glance, but rather engage and encourage them to continue.
 Lastly, we suggest keeping like questions together to ensure a simple flow of thought.

 Keep Your Customer Survey Short and Sweet